HadiNoureddine9/email-lead-capture/README.md

 ## Implementation Notes

-- **API choice**: Used Clearbit Autocomplete (free) instead of the challenge’s Name→Domain endpoint, which typically requires an API key; Autocomplete provides domain + logo without credentials.
+- **API choice**: Used Clearbit Autocomplete (free) instead of the API Endpoint: https://company.clearbit.com/v1/domains/find?name=:name, which typically requires an API key; Autocomplete provides domain + logo without credentials.
 - **Planned error handling**:
   - Idempotent parse: detect if a lead has already been parsed/created for a message and short‑circuit to avoid duplicates.
   - Company not found: explicit error path and flagging (in addition to the current domain‑only fallback) for better observability.